 Shapes are an important part of second-grade math.
 Give your child a number and ask them to draw you a shape with that number of sides.
 For instance, five should get you a pentagon, eight should get you an octagon, but six might get you a cube!
 Give your child practice with this worksheet.

 Know the score!

 Do you ever play games where you’re adding the score?
 Let your child be the scorekeeper.
-Learning to add two-digit number is one of this year’s goals.
+Learning to add two-digit number is one of the goals of second-grade math.
 Kids should be able to add up to four two-digit numbers as well as add (and subtract) within 1,000 by March.
 Give your child some practice with this worksheet.

 Add and subtract with jacks and queens

 Playing cards can be a stealthy 2nd-grade math lesson!
 With this game, create a memory sheet with face cards values: jack = 11, queen = 12, king = 13, and jokers = 14.
 Take turns flipping one card at a time face up.
 Write down your number; then go around and flip again.
 Add to the previous number.
 Go through the whole deck.
 Highest number wins.
 Want a challenge?
 Practice subtraction by starting with 500 points and trying to get to zero.
 Give your child more addition and subtraction practice with this worksheet.